 Schedule (Update from last report)

-The status of the South Winnipeg Recreation Campus (SWRC) Design Completion (Table 2, Deliverable 3) and Vocational Building Construction Commencement and Completion (Table 2, Deliverables 5,6) have been updated to reflect current progress.
+The project remains on schedule relative to previous reporting.
+The status of SWRC Design Completion (Table 2, Deliverable 3) and Vocational Building Completion (Table 2, Deliverable 6) have been updated to reflect current progress.

 Table 2 - Milestones